 US 183 has a history of thorough review and comprehensive study.
-With the 183 South Project under construction, major mobility improvements on US 183 are one step closer to being a reality.

 It has long been identified as a heavily congested corridor in need of improvement.
 In fact, enhancements for this stretch of the road have been included in the Capital Area Metropolitan Planning Organizations (CAMPO) Long Range Transportation Plan since July 2004, and additional capacity has not been added to the facility since the 1970s.